foxhound87/rfx-stack/DOCUMENTATION.md

 };
 ```

-The mapped stores are called by the **Store Initalizer** located at `/src/shared/state/store.js`.
-The Store Initializer will automatically **inject** the inital state into the Stores.
+The mapped Stores are called by the **Store Initalizer** located at `/src/shared/state/store.js` that will automatically inject the **inital state** in themselves.
 It is also be used as a getter of the Stores.

 # Context Provider